Are We a Match?

 - Do you like experiencing stylish, thoughtfully designed interior living?

-- Does the idea of living in the country, but minutes from villages and anthroposophically-oriented institutions?
+- Does the idea of living in the country, but two minutes from a village and minutes from anthroposophically-oriented institutions appeal to you?

 - Do you consider yourself an optimist, a person with a positive outlook?